Fionn88/Subsidy-Crawl/README.md

 - Using the cookies, you can successfully crawl.
 ```
-poetry run python3 crawl.py
+poetry run python3 crawl_test.py
 ```

-### method 2：Using SeleniumBase may bypass CloudFlare, as the package is different.
-Further research is needed to determine if crawling can be successfully done.
+### method 2：Using SeleniumBase may bypass CloudFlare.

-- The code still needs adjustment.
+- I have successfully crawled the information from the first page.
+The next step is to update the data to Google Sheet.
 ```
 cd new_version/
-poetry run python3 cloudflare_bypass.py
+poetry run python3 ceawl_url.py
 ```